A List of Energy Suppliers UK

 A popular choice for those passionate about renewability and sustainability; it is the leading green energy supplier, with its extensive use of wind and water to generate electricity.

-SSE is ranked joint-highest of the larger energy companies for customer satisfaction, but it is still not in the top 20.
+SSE is ranked joint 11th place alongside Scottish Power, Sainsbury's Energy and Eon for customer satisfaction.
 Their complaints handling has been praised, but it raises the question as to why there are so many complaints in the first place.

 Ovo Energy is still catering to those who favour green energy; something that the company promoted when they were first starting out.
 Even though they only offer a small number of tariffs in comparison to other companies, they include 100% renewable electricity (for a small fee) and a 100% carbon neutral gas supply.

-Despite having to recently pay out almost £9m for billing issues, their customers don’t seem to be too phased, rating them 9th out of 35 energy companies in a recent satisfaction survey.
+Despite having to recently pay out almost £9m for billing issues, their customers don’t seem to be too phased, rating them 2nd out of the energy companies reviewed by Which?.

 Read more: 7 Smaller Energy Suppliers Worth Considering